 I had the pleasure of watching Scott Pilgrim vs. the World in an empty theater yesterday, and it was every bit the “epic of epic epicness” that I remember.
 The film has an amazing cast with easy chemistry, and the story of a deceptively non-heroic protagonist still seems relevant—it almost feels more germane now than it did ten years ago.
-Reviving the movie for a slightly delayed anniversary celebration brings familiar insight and exuberance into 2021.
+Reviving the movie for a slightly delayed anniversary celebration brings welcome exuberance into 2021.

 We held our city primary a month ago, and this week (on Star Wars Day, no less) conducted the general election.
 I worked again as a precinct inspector, which is an official term for a supply runner.
 Many election workers receive a two-year posting to a specific precinct; others, like me, serve in a backup role—covering gaps on demand.
 Sometimes I think it would be nice to receive a permanent posting, but working as a reserve inspector means that I rarely work consecutive elections at the same place.
 We have polling places in churches, schools, apartment complex clubhouses, union halls, and so on.
 Being an election official is an easy way to be a tourist in my own city.

 Local elections are typically the slowest of all; this week’s turnout was just below 30%.
 One point of interest: the number of absentee ballots cast was almost double the in-person turnout on Election Day.
 I was relieved to see that, because early voting is what led to the election of my favorite at-large City Council candidate.
-His taking office represents a dramatic shift in the composition of the council, even if we really just swapped out white men.
+His taking office represents a dramatic shift in the composition of the council, even if we did just swap out white men.

 Since this country will never be done with COVID-19, the sanitation measures that we put into effect for last year’s presidential election continued this year.
 Everyone is well acquainted with the dance: out of 114 voters in our precinct, we had two without masks, and one dubiously tied bandana.
 Election workers are practiced at sanitizing voting booths, work tables, ballpoint pens, ballot sleeves.
 I imagine that—despite our hopes to the contrary—some version of this protocol will persist into next year’s midterms.
 That’s fine with me.
 As a precinct inspector, I feel as though my biggest problems involve policing all the small talk that happens as we’re moving voters through the line.
 The environment is homey and cordial, but often lacks what I would consider an appropriate level of professionalism for the job.

 For the past few election cycles, I’ve been thinking more about whether or not I’ll continue working in this capacity.
 Election Day is exhausting.
 It has all the joys of retail customer service with the added benefit of enforcing state law.
 (And don’t get me started on arguments over electioneering.)
 But the work is rewarding.
 I feel an immense sense of pride every time, and being part of the election return is a special sort of high.
-By the time next year’s primary rolls around, I’ll probably be rested up and ready to do it all over again.
+By the time next year’s primary rolls around, I’ll probably be rested up and ready to do it all again.

 On Saturday, U.S. Senator Ben Sasse delivered the commencement address to Fremont High School’s Class of 2020.
 (Sasse himself graduated from the school in 1990.)
 No longer content to be America’s hip negging Dad, the senator has launched into a desperate grab for relevance as the world passes him by.